2025 Gender Pay Report – Working for diversity at Webbs

 • Promoting opportunities for flexible and part time working for all team members;

-• Talking and listening to colleagues to understand perceived barriers to career progression for all groups including women.
+• Listening to colleagues to understand perceived barriers to career progression for all groups including women.

 I certify that this information is accurate to the best of my knowledge.